wp-plugins/collapsing-categories/readme.txt

 behavior in wordpress anyways)

 == HISTORY ==

+* 0.9.1 (2009.03.02)
+    * Fixed bug where top level categories would not be displayed if they have no subcategories, and show only sub-categories is selected
+    * Can leave sidebar ID option blank if desired

 * 0.9 (2009.03.01)
     * Added option to exclude posts older than certain number of days